Infosheet No. 13

 All substitute teaching time is included in the calculation of sick leave credits in accordance with the collective agreements.
 Substitute teachers shall be paid for sick leave approved in accordance with the collective agreements subject to the following conditions:

-- the substitute teacher is under contract with a School Board or the Department of Education and Early Childhood Development for a period of 50 consecutive days or more during the school year, or a substitute teacher accumulates 50 days for substitute teaching service during the school year;
+- the substitute teacher is under contract with a School Board or the Department of Education for a period of 50 consecutive days or more during the school year, or a substitute teacher accumulates 50 days for substitute teaching service during the school year;

 - the illness for which the substitute teacher obtained leave occurred after the teacher commenced employment during a contract period;